iammnandu/Snapflow-ai/idea/work_LOG.md

 - add additional filter options for images
 - personalized image filter

-- update the upload photo size for organizers
+- update the upload photo size for organizers   // fized

 - handle the error when two events with same name is created.

+- correct and incorporate the notifications templates to dashbaord